icinganalysis/icinganalysis.github.io/content/NACA icing conferences.md

 Title: NACA Aircraft Icing Conferences
 Date: 2025-01-03 12:00
 Category: NACA
-status: draft
 tags: icing conferences

-### _"Aircraft are now capable of flying in icing clouds without difficulty, however, because research by the NACA and others has provided the engineering basis for icing protection systems"_
+### _"Aircraft are now capable of flying in icing clouds without difficulty, however, because research by the NACA and others has provided the engineering basis for icing protection systems"_ [^1]

 ![Figure 7 of Rodert, NACA Conference on Aircraft Ice Prevention.
 Lockheed 12A used for full-scale application of thermal de-icing.](/images%2FNACA%20Conference%20on%20Aircraft%20Ice%20Prevention%2FRodert%20Figure%207.png)
-_From Rodert, NACA Conference on Aircraft Ice Prevention_
+_From Rodert, NACA Conference on Aircraft Ice Prevention. [^2]_

 NACA hosted several conferences, some of them including the topic of aircraft icing.
 At the conferences NACA had the opportunity to communicate their achievements to a wider audience.